Suspected Somali War Criminal Discovered Driving for Rideshare and Lyft in Virginia Suburbs

 Call for a Free Consultation 1-888-675-8555

 Yusuf Abdi Ali is a former Somali military commander living in suburban Virginia.
 While Ali has not been convicted of a crime, a simple search of his name on the internet reveals numerous news accounts and documents alleging he committed a multitude of atrocities while serving as a military commander during Somalia’s civil war in the 1980s.
-Ali denies all allegations against him, but the lack of oversight on the part of Uber and Lyft illustrates how flawed their background checks are.
+Ali denies all allegations against him, but the lack of oversight on the part of Rideshare and Lyft illustrates how flawed their background checks are.

 Estey & Bomberger Advocate for Rider Safety

-We at Estey & Bomberger advocate changes to the background checks used by Uber and Lyft and will continue to do so until they make the necessary changes.
+We at Estey & Bomberger advocate changes to the background checks used by Rideshare and Lyft and will continue to do so until they make the necessary changes.
 We are all too familiar with the damage countless people have to deal with due to the lack of oversight by these companies.
 The case of Yusuf Abdi Ali is a new dimension that shows how poorly their background check system performs in vetting drivers with a violent past.
-Until the day Uber and Lyft decide to put the safety of their riders first, we will continue to fight for those who these companies put in harms way.
+Until the day Rideshare and Lyft decide to put the safety of their riders first, we will continue to fight for those who these companies put in harms way.